 How long should you rest a groin injury?

 Depending on the severity of the injury, your doctor will tell you how much rest you require.
-Talk to your doctor immediately if you sense any pain in your groin area.
+Talk to your doctor about rehabilitation exercises for groin injuries or immediately if you sense any pain in your groin area.

 How do you stretch out a pulled groin muscle?